krisquigley/krisquigley.github.io/source/2015-12-08-polling-for-file-generation.md

 end
 ```

-However, how can I tell my controller that the file has finished being generated and send it back to the user?
+However, how can I tell the controller that the file has finished being generated so that it can be sent back to the user?

 ### The Implementation

-It's at this point where we need to do some polling, and the purpose of this article.
-I myself often forget how to do all the ajax trickery in Rails and google isn't always so cooporative for me in this area.
-Therefore, I thought I'd share my process with you and also leave a reminder for myself when I forget how to do it again.
+It's at this point that we need to do some polling, and the purpose of writing this article.

 Now that we have the controller calling the worker to generate the file we need a way of tracking the file generated.
 As we are not using a model for this we don't have any handy IDs to keep track, this is where I like to use timestamps instead.